Reference

 The Protocol Index

-A ranked assessment of 25 significant projects in AI, generative, and blockchain art.
-Updated quarterly.
+A ranked assessment of 37 significant projects in AI, generative, and blockchain art.
+Updated periodically.

 Methodology